 Insurance issues often arise in motor vehicle accidents especially when multiple drivers, vehicles, and victims are involved in the crash.
 While you are dealing with your injuries and trying to handle the stress and disruption that the accident has caused in your life, the last thing you probably want to handle is an insurance claim and negotiation process.
-At Maurer Law, our seasoned team of North Carolina car accident lawyers is prepared to assist you with ensuring that you are treated fairly throughout this process.
+At Maurer Law, our seasoned team of Charlotte car accident lawyers is prepared to assist you with ensuring that you are treated fairly throughout this process.
 Contact us immediately to learn about your potential right to recovery.

 A North Carolina appellate opinion provides an example of a common insurance dispute that can arise following a personal injury accident.
 The main issue in the case involved accidents where there is more than one at-fault driver.
 The court was asked to decide whether the injured party was required to exhaust only one liability insurance coverage of one of the at-fault motorists in order to trigger the insurer’s obligation to provide underinsured motorist benefits.

 In the accident, a truck driver lost control of his vehicle while traveling on a freeway causing it to strike the median barrier and flip.
 A volunteer firefighter responded to the scene and found that the driver was injured, and that fuel was leaking from the vehicle.
 The firefighter was later struck by a vehicle that swerved in an attempt to avoid colliding with another vehicle that has slowed suddenly as it approached the area where the accident took place.
 The firefighter was dragged beneath the vehicle, sustaining severe injuries including broken bones, lacerations, and internal injuries.